entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Meemannia*_like fish is ?.

 > - The coding of *Yipetalichthys* is ?.
-The coding of *Quasipetalichthys haikouensis* should be revised from 0 to ?.
+The coding of *Eurycaraspis incilis* should be revised from 0 to ?.

 577. Anocleithrum: (0) element developed as postcleithrum; (1) element developed as anocleithrum sensu stricto.